The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claim(s) 1-3, 5-9, 12, 18, 24 and 30 is/are rejected under 35 U.S.C.
+Claim(s) 1-3, 5-9, 12, 18-19, 24 and 30 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Jeong et al. (2018/0188616).

 a substrate SUB1;

-a plurality of first conductive patterns (chosen as one of the GL and DL lines), wherein the first conductive patterns are at least located in the second active area, and the first conductive patterns are electrically connected to one of the grid lines or the common electrode; and
+a plurality of first conductive patterns (chosen as one of the GL, DL or Px lines), wherein the first conductive patterns are at least located in the second active area, and at least one first conductive pattern of the first conductive patterns are electrically connected to one grid line of the grid lines,

-Regarding claim 2, Jeong et al. teach in figure 4 and related text that the plurality of first conductive patterns comprise a first part (arbitrarily chosen); the first conductive patterns of the first part are located in the second active area and are electrically connected to the grid lines; and the orthographic projections of the second conductive patterns on the substrate are located within orthographic projections of the first conductive patterns of the first part on the substrate (chosen as such).
+Regarding claim 2, Jeong et al. teach in figure 4 and related text that the orthographic projection of the at least one second conductive pattern on the substrate are located within the orthographic projection of the first conductive pattern on the substrate (chosen as such).

-Regarding claim 8, Jeong et al. teach in figure 4 and related text that a quantity of the dummy transistors is less than or equal to half a quantity of rows of the sub-pixels (since figure 4 depicts that the pixels in the DUA area are less than pixels on the PA area).
+Regarding claim 8, Jeong et al. teach in figure 4 and related text that a quantity of the dummy transistor is less than or equal to half a quantity of rows of the sub-pixels (since figure 4 depicts that the pixels in the DUA area are less than pixels on the PA area).

-Regarding claim 9, Jeong et al. teach in figure 4 and related text that each of the grid lines GL divides the data line DA located at the junction into a plurality of data line segments; the first active area comprises a plurality of transistors, part of the data line segments is electrically connected to the transistors, at least part of the data line DDL segments that are not connected to the transistors is electrically connected to the dummy transistors (located in area DUA).
+Regarding claim 9, Jeong et al. teach in figure 4 and related text that each of the grid lines GL divides the outmost data line DA located at the junction into a plurality of data line segments; the first active area comprises a plurality of transistors, part of the data line segments are electrically connected to the transistors, at least part of the data line DDL segments that are not connected to the transistors are electrically connected to the dummy transistors (located in area DUA).

 Regarding claim 18, Jeong et al. teach in figure 4 and related text that a quantity of the second dummy capacitance is greater than or equal to half a quantity of rows of the sub-pixels.